drwasho/OB-Common-Accord/README.md

 This experimental tool is an example of how you can implement OpenBazaar contracts with CommonAccord's API design, reimplemented in AngularJS.

-# What can you make
+# What can you do?

-1. Privacy Policy

-# What will you be able to make

-+ A whole bunch more... coming next will be parsing data from an OpenBazaar Ricardian Contract into a CommonAccord legally enforceable contract
++ OpenBazaar
+  + Ricardian contracts
+  + Import and view OB Ricardian contracts (prettified formatting)
++ CommonAccord
+  + Reformat Ricardian contracts to legally enforceable escrow contracts

 # Project website